 The men, for instance, say the worst things.
 They give the old, dumb justifications about our need to be cavemen, they reflect fondly on their own childhood gangs.
 But it’s the women who get physical, throwing things and trashing things.

 At 80 minutes, God of Carnage is a short, swift, enjoyable brawl.
-Reza shows how everything human gets reduced to a schoolyard face-off – and then she doesn’t have much more to say.
+Reza shows how everything human gets reduced to a threats and bared teeth – and then she doesn’t have much more to say.

 But think of that this way: It just gives you and your date more time to argue about the play.